Disney Lightning Lane 2026 Guide: Multi-Pass vs Single Pass + Time-Saving Tips

 • Combine with Early Entry & Park Hopper for best results

-For 2025, Lightning Lane is divided into two options:
+For 2026, Lightning Lane is divided into two main options, with a third premium option being the Premier Pass.

 Lightning Lane Multi-Pass